sigmacomputing/sigmaquickstarts/site/sigmaguides/src/parnter_hightouch_contact_sync/parnter_hightouch_contact_sync.md

 If you're leveraging a BI tool like Sigma to define lists of target users, you can rely on those definitions to sync contact lists to marketing tools like HubSpot or Marketo dynamically using Hightouch.

-This playbook walks through using a Sigma workbook and Hightouch to sync a contact list of at-risk customers into Marketo, but you could apply the same general steps for syncing any contact list into any other marketing tool.
+This QuickStart walks through using a Sigma workbook and Hightouch to sync a contact list of at-risk customers into HubSpot, but you could apply the same general steps for syncing any contact list into any other marketing tool.

+The use-case will be a marketing campaign that targets the most loyal customers in the United States only.
+We need an easy way to get the data from the warehouse over to HubSpot, where we will run the campaign from.
+We don't have development resources to do this right now so we have to do it ourselves.

 ### Target Audience

+Businesses who need to move data from one place to another while allowing end-users to directly work with the data and make decisions about which data is selected, how it is organized and even provide additional data to enrich it prior to it landing in the target system.

 <aside class="postive">
 <strong>IMPORTANT:</strong><br> This QuickStart assumes users are familiar with basic software installation and configuration.
 Not all steps will be shown as they are commonly used methods.